What is the best file format for beginner photographers to shoot in – RAW or JPEG? Let’s add a bit of clarity to the situation.

-The JPEG file format, that you’ll find of most types of digital cameras, is suitable for most purpose.
-But, arguably as photographers we should shoot in a RAW file format to give our photographs the most detail and sharpness.
+The JPEG file format, that you’ll find of most types of digital cameras, is suitable for most purposes.
+But arguably, as photographers, we should shoot in a RAW file format to give photographs the most detail and sharpness.

-Conversely, RAW files cannot be viewed as simply.
-They aren’t as universal as JPEGs and require specialist photo editing software.
-Large camera manufacturers rename their RAW file formats specific to their brand.
-For example;
+RAW files cannot be viewed as simply; they aren’t universal as JPEGs and require specialist photo editing software.
+Large camera manufacturers rename their RAW file formats specific to their brand, for example.

-This means that without software such as Adobe Camera RAW, your RAW files won’t necessarily be supported.
-Therefore will be redundant.
+This means that without software such as Adobe Camera RAW, your RAW files won’t necessarily be supported and therefore will be redundant.

-Top Tip – Some camera manufacturers have downloadable desktop software to allow you to view and convert RAW files, without the need to use Adobe Camera RAW.
+Some camera manufacturers have downloadable desktop software for your computer on their websites to allow you to view and convert RAW files, without the need to use Adobe Camera RAW.

 JPEG files are created by combining the colours red, green and blue in the 8-bit RGB colour space.
 This means that in total, JPEG images have the ability to portray over 16 million different colours.

-On the other hand, RAW files can hold a variation of 12, 14 or even 16-bit RGB colour files.
-This means that they have the possibility to hold over 68 billion colours in any given pixel; four thousand times the amount!
+Whereas RAW files, on the other hand, can hold a variation of 12, 14 or even 16-bit RGB colour files, meaning that they have the possibility to hold over 68 billion colours in any given pixel: four thousand times the amount!

-Specifically, if you are uploading photographs to the internet it is more likely that JPEG’s will be supported over RAW.
-If your images are only being shared online and nothing else, there’s not much sense in taking up storage space and time with RAW files.
+If you are uploading photographs to the internet, it is more likely that JPEGs will be supported over RAW.
+If your images are only being shared online and nothing else, then there’s not much sense in taking up valuable storage space with RAW files.

-In contrast, the RAW file format is an assembly of unprocessed, unedited data.
-This data has not been compressed or adjusted in any way by the camera, which makes it a ‘lossless’ file.
+The RAW file format is an assembly of unprocessed, unedited data that has not been compressed or adjusted in anyway by the camera, which makes it a ‘lossless’ file.

-Top Tip – Notice that we are referring to RAW as files and not images, that is because they are not images per se.
-In fact, you will need specialist software to view them as images.
+Notice that we are referring to RAW as files and not images, that is because they are not images per se; you will need specialist software to view them as images.

-If you’re a trigger-happy type of photographer and like to shoot lots of images a day or capture high action sports, then shooting JPEG will be more beneficial for you as the recycling (buffer) time between images is much faster.
+If you’re trigger happy and like to shoot lots of images a day or capture high action sports, then shooting JPEG will be more beneficial for you as the recycling (buffer) time between images is much faster.

-As we’ve mentioned earlier, you can pre-apply image adjustments in camera.
-Therefore, you only have to spend a couple of minutes applying slight tweaks in post-production.
-Also, you won’t need as many memory cards, as JPEGs don’t take up as much space or need as higher read/write speed.
+As we mentioned earlier, you can pre-apply image adjustments in-camera, which means you only have to spend a couple of minutes applying slight tweaks in post-production.
+Also, you won’t need as many memory cards, as JPEGs don’t take up as much space or need as higher read/write speed rating.

-If, for example, you photograph landscapes, RAW files will give you the ability to adjust the contrast, highlights, sharpness (and other areas) in post-production.
-What’s more, the RAW file will keep high amounts of detail to make that image great.
+If, for example, you photograph landscapes, RAW files will give you the ability to adjust the contrast, highlights, sharpness (and other areas) in post-production, whilst keeping high amounts of detail to make that image great.

 However, JPEG file quality is not bad; you can still print in most cases from a JPEG.
 On top of this, if your camera is correcting your images for you automatically, why not save yourself a few minutes per shot by letting the camera do a handful of the editing for you?